 Minimum notice period

 Wärtsilä complies with European Union directives, local acts of co-operation in the companies and corporations, collective agreements and equivalent regulations concerning consultation and local bargaining.
-Concerning the termination of employment, Wärtsilä respects national labor union agreements and employment legislation.
+Concerning the termination of employment, Wärtsilä respects national labour union agreements and employment legislation.

 In the case of occurrences having significant business or social implications, such as personnel redundancies, the transfer in full or part of production facility location, structural changes, as well as transnational effects, the EWC Working Committee and/or local employee representatives are consulted before decisions about such matters are made or, if that is not possible, as soon as possible.
 The objective is to provide information about any significant operational change at the time of planning.

 Wärtsilä's Competency Management and Development frame is a structured way to carry out long-term competence development plans within our businesses and functions.
 Wärtsilä has defined 16 global job families consisting of generic job descriptions for seven different demand levels.
 In the job description, the most critical competencies of the job are defined and used as a basis for individual position competence requirements.
-Typically in the connection of annual development discussion, individual competencies are assessed against the job requirements and position profile.
+Typically, in the connection of annual development discussion, individual competencies are assessed against the job requirements and position profile.
 Competence assessment of our employees and a comparison with competence targets allow us to analyse competence gaps and create development plans accordingly.

 All learning and development activities in Wärtsilä strive to develop, maintain, and renew the short- and long-term skills and competencies required to fulfil our strategy.
 Having the right competencies available at the right time and being able to continuously adapt to a changing business environment are critical success factors for Wärtsilä.